Guidance for staff if a doctoral student considers suspending their studies

 The Director of Studies (DoS) or supervisors should arrange or invite the student to a meeting as soon as possible.
-If a face-to-face meeting is not possible then contact should be made via email, telephone or Skype in order to ensure:
+If a face-to-face meeting is not possible then contact should be made via email, telephone or Microsoft Teams in order to ensure:

 - the student has considered the potential impact of suspending their studies

 - the supervisor(s) and/or DoS understand the student’s issues leading to the request